TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Method

 Given an input text region $R$ and a prompt $T_{prompt}$, our framework aims to generate a text-friendly image $I_{res}$.
-Specifically, the output image has (1) reduced overlap between the primary object and $R$, (2) sufficient smoothness and minimal color variation in $R$, and (3) the image still fits the prompt.
-Our framework is shown in~\autoref{fig:framework}.
+This research is motivated by extensive interviews with wallpaper designers, who emphasized the need for precise control over text areas, object positioning, and background consistency in T2I-model-generated images.
+Specifically, our framework addresses these concerns by producing an output image that has (1) reduced overlap between the primary object and $R$, (2) sufficient smoothness and minimal color variation in $R$, and (3) the image still fits the prompt.
+Our framework is shown in Figure~\ref{fig:framework}.

-Initially, we consider the $k^{th}$ token of $T_{prompt}$, which corresponds to the cross-attention map $A_k$.
-Some methods utilize $A_k$ to locate and edit objects within generated images \cite{epstein2023selfguidance}.
-In response to our first concern, we analyze the denoising process of an unguided image ($I_{ori}$) from a given prompt.
-We establish the subset of tokens ($O$) that refer to objects that need modification.
-The conflict detector operates based on the average attention intensity shared between the shapes of objects corresponding to $A_k$ and $R$ in an overlapping manner.
+As cross-attention map $A_k$ serves as a medium to locate and edit objects within generated images \cite{epstein2023selfguidance}, we focus on the $k^{th}$ token of $T_{prompt}$.
+In response to our first concern, we analyze the denoising process of an unguided image ($I_{ori}$) from a given prompt, and establish the subset of tokens ($O$) that refer to objects that need modification.
+We design a conflict detector that determines object conflicts based on the average attention intensity in the overlapping regions between $A_k$ and $R$.
 For every token $k \in O$, we introduce \textit{Force-Directed Cross-Attention Guidance} for moving objects.
-In this scheme, objects are treated as centroid vertex within a graph, with a sequence of forces being applied (see ~\autoref{fig:set_relationship}) to adjust object positions.
+In this scheme, objects are treated as centroid vertex within a graph, with a sequence of forces being applied (see Figure~\ref{fig:set_relationship}) to adjust object positions.

-For the second consideration, we employ strategies derived from recent technologies that limit the range of the attention map \cite{zhang2023brush}.
-Consequently, we propose a \textit{spatial excluding cross-attention constraint} to prevent an extensive attention density from encroaching on $R$.
+For the second consideration, inspired by recent technologies that limit the range of the attention map \cite{zhang2023brush}, we propose a \textit{spatial excluding cross-attention constraint} to prevent an extensive attention density from encroaching on $R$.

-We find that repulsive force often moves required objects out of the image.
 Addressing the third concern, our denoising process incorporates a loss function with additional regularization terms to safeguard the shapes and positions of other objects.
+Sometimes excessive repulsive force can occasionally displace essential objects from the image.
 To prevent objects from being dislocated outside limits while retaining their reasonable shapes, we also introduce the notions of \textit{Margin Force} $F_m()$ and \textit{Warping Force} $F_w()$.